milkysan92/nobaros-cafe/script/Nobaros Cafe/Chapter 2/Kai/Strawberry tart.md

 Emi: "W-wait, you don't have to-!"

+*In a matter of minutes, he scarfs down the strawberry tart, leaving no crumb behind.*

-*He forces a smile and shows me a thumbs up, signaling that he's okay.
-But the expression on his face says otherwise.*
+*He forces a smile and shows me a thumbs up in an attempt to prove that he's fine, but the expression on his face says otherwise.*

 Kai: ". . .mmph!"